ms/buildtogether.tech/collaborate/index.md

 comment.

 If she scrolls down, Amira can see a summary of the changes that will be in the PR.
-Whe she clicks "Create Pull Request", Git gives it a unique serial number (which is *not* a commit ID).
+When she clicks "Create Pull Request", Git gives it a unique serial number (which is *not* a commit ID).
 The PR is displayed in Sami's repository rather than Amira's since it is Sami's repository that will be affected if the PR is merged.